sameer-aryal/sameer-aryal.github.io/index.md

 keywords: Sameer Aryal, Broad Institute, NYU, NYUMC, genomics, bioinformatics, neuropsychiatry, neurobiology, schizophrenia, bipolar disorder, proteomics, fragile X syndrome, learning, memory, protein synthesis, mRNA translation, ribosome profiling, RNA-seq
 ---

-I am a Research Scientist at <a href="https://www.broadinstitute.org/stanley"> The Stanley Center </a> at the <a href="https://www.broadinstitute.org"> Broad Institute of MIT and Harvard </a>.
+I am a Research Scientist at <a href="https://www.broadinstitute.org/stanley"> The Stanley Center </a> at the <a href="https://www.broadinstitute.org">Broad Institute of MIT and Harvard</a>.

 I completed my Ph.D with <a href="http://www.klannlabnyu.org"> Eric Klann </a> at Center for Neural Science, New York University.